 Sancte Iohannes

-From the 16th century onwards, Guido d’Arezzo’s theory of hexacords became unsuited to the musical complexity of the Renaissance and the need for a new system of notation is being felt.
-This system is slowly giving way to the tonal system.
+From the 16th century onwards, Guido d’Arezzo’s theory of hexacords was not sufficient enough to accompany the musical complexity of the Renaissance, which called for new systems of notation.
+Indeed, this is when the tonal system slowly began to develop.

 The final naming of the notes

-English notation: another way to name the notes of the violin
+English notation: another way to name the violin’s notes

-It is likely that you have already seen, instead of Do or Ré… that we know well, letters.
-It is in fact of a simple difference in notation, inspired by Antiquity, and which is used in English-speaking countries.
-Originally, it was the fifth century thinker Boethius who, in his De institutione musicaname from A to P the sounds on two octaves.
-In the Middle Ages, it was preferred to keep only an octave from A to G.
+In all likelihood, you have already seen letters instead of Do or Ré.
+It is in fact a simple difference in notation used in English-speaking countries and inspired by the Antiquity period.
+Originally, it was fifth century thinker Boethius who, in his De institutione musica (The Principles of Music), names the notes spanning two octaves from A to P. During the Middle Ages, it became the preferred method to maintain just one octave spanning from A to G.

 A = La